vmware/mangle/docs/sre-developers-and-users/adding-adapters.md

 ## Why should I add adapters?

 Mangle supports most of the endpoints out of the box.
-However, certain proprietary endpoints such as VMware vCenter requires additional dependencies which would consume CPU and memory resources when enabled by default.
+However, certain proprietary endpoints such as VMware vCenter require additional dependencies which would consume CPU and memory resources when enabled by default.
 To make the default deployment of Mangle lightweight, the dependencies required to support VMware vCenter has been externalized and consolidated in a separate container called the vCenter adapter.

-If you require Mangle to run faults against vCenter, then you should deploy an additional container for vCenter adapter \(refer to the '[**Deploying the Mangle vCenter adapter container section**](../mangle-administration/supported-deployment-models/#deploying-the-mangle-vcenter-adapter-container)**'** under the [**Mangle Deployment and Administration Guide**](../mangle-administration/) ****for details.**\)** and add the adapter instance under Mangle.
+If you require Mangle to run faults against vCenter, then you should deploy an additional container for the vCenter adapter \(refer to the '[**Deploying the Mangle vCenter adapter container section**](../mangle-administration/supported-deployment-models/#deploying-the-mangle-vcenter-adapter-container)**'** under the [**Mangle Deployment and Administration Guide**](../mangle-administration/) ****for details.**\)** and add the adapter instance under Mangle.

 ## Adapter Types

 At present only a single adapter type for vCenter Server is supported.
 But in future, there are plans to support adapters for other VMware products.

+### vCenter Server Adapter

 **Steps to follow:**